-The Group comprises Defence Bank Limited ("the Bank") and its controlled entities, as disclosed within note 3c.
+The Group comprises Defence Bank Limited ("the Bank") and its controlled entities, as disclosed within notes 3c and 30.
 The Bank is a limited company incorporated in Australia.
 The principal place of business is Level 10, 31 Queen Street, Melbourne, VIC 3000.